 Introduction

 In this document, we provide detailed guidance on obtaining and analyzing data from five nationally representative, public-use data sources collected by U.S. federal agencies that contain information about race and health outcomes.
+Table 1 below provides a comparison of select features of the data sources.
+We compare the years of data available, sample size, the smallest geographic unit in public form (as well as how to obtain smaller geographic detail for approved use), and details of race/ethnicity variables included..
+We provide a comparison of how health measures are asked/coded; we have started by focusing on chronic diseases.

-A chart below provides a comparison of various features of the data sources.
-This is a “living” document to which we will continue adding more data sources including ones that are non-public use but are not prohibitively expensive or administratively difficult to obtain.
-We will also extend this document to include ones that contain socioeconomic determinants of health including education, housing, correctional systems, etc. Please send us any suggestions you have for making this a more useful resource.
+This Guide is a “living” document to which we will continue adding more data sources including ones that are non-public use but are not prohibitively expensive or administratively difficult to obtain.
+We will also extend this document to include sources that contain socioeconomic determinants of health including education, housing, correctional systems, etc. Please send us any suggestions you have for making this a more useful resource.

 A. Description